SantanderMetGroup/ATLAS/intro.md

 ## Requirements

 Scripts and (jupyter) notebooks are provided in the different sections to ensure reproducibility and reusability of the results.
 Most of this code builds on the climate4R R package, allowing for transparent climate data access, collocation, post-processing (including bias adjustment) and visualization.
 The code runs on climate4R release v2.5.3.
 Check the Clime4R repository mentioned above for specific library versions in this release.
 These depend on a wealth of other R packages.
-Additionally, *Jupyter* {cite}`jupyter` should also be available with the *R kernel* {cite}`irkernel` enabled.
-The simplest way to match all these requirements is by using a dedicated *conda environment* {cite}`conda`, which can be easily installed by issuing:
+Additionally, *Jupyter* {cite:authorpar}`jupyter` should also be available with the *R kernel* {cite:authorpar}`irkernel` enabled.
+The simplest way to match all these requirements is by using a dedicated *conda environment* {cite:authorpar}`conda`, which can be easily installed by issuing:
 ```sh
 conda env create -n ipcc-wgi-ar6-atlas --file binder/conda/environment.yml
 conda activate ipcc-wgi-ar6-atlas